Aaron Mueller

 About

 I completed by Ph.D. in Computer Science at the Center for Language and Speech Processing at Johns Hopkins University under the supervision of Tal Linzen and Mark Dredze.
-My dissertation analyzed the behaviors and mechanisms underlying emergent syntactic abilities in neural language models.
+My dissertation analyzed the behaviors and mechanisms underlying emergent syntactic competencies in neural language models.
 My Ph.D. studies were supported by a National Science Foundation Graduate Research Fellowship.

 News